Battle of Pagallos

 The Battle of Pagallos (Batalla de Pagallos), or, alternatively Pagayos, was a battle on 8 July 1817 during the Venezuelan War of Independence.
 In the battle, ships under Antonio Díaz carrying materiel to Simón Bolívar's Patriot army were attacked by eleven Royalist ships in the Orinoco, near the island of Pagallos.
 Patriots took heavy losses but successfully forced Royalists out of the Orinoco.

 Prelude

-During the Guyana Campaign, Simón Bolívar's forces pushed east.
+During the Guayana campaign, Simón Bolívar's forces pushed east.
 For resupply, a force headed by Antonio Díaz and his brother Fernando Díaz set out from Margarita Island.
 They were joined by privateer Luis Brión on 7 June.
 Two days before, Brión wrote to Bolívar, saying, "I am ready to join you with my squadron of 4 brigs, 6 schooners, 2 felucas, 1 bandra, 9 flecheras and gunboats.
 I bring cannon, mortars, grenades, shells, muskets, powders, and uniforms."

 On 4 July, a flotilla of four flecheras was sent to aid Rafael Rodríguez, stationed at Angostura.
 To guarantee the success of the operation, 250 soldiers under Bolívar harassed the Royalist gunboats in the area.
 They were met with a Royalist force under Juan Cosmos who intended to fire on the Patriot ships.
 Cosmos killed many, and a few officers managed to escape.
 The flotilla was captured by the Royalists.